mjthree/atakcache/README.md

 # ATAK Cache Manager

-A simple Android application for managing ATAK (Android Team Awareness Kit) cache files locally on your device.
+A simple Android application for manually managing ATAK (Android Team Awareness Kit) cache files locally on your device.

 ## Features

-- **Offload ATAK Cache**: Moves `statesaver2.sqlite` to a timestamped backup location
+- **Offload ATAK Cache**: Moves `statesaver2.sqlite` to a timestamped backup location (manual only)
-- **Delete ATAK Cache**: Permanently removes the current `statesaver2.sqlite` file
+- **Delete ATAK Cache**: Permanently removes the current `statesaver2.sqlite` file (manual only)
-- **Restore ATAK Cache**: Restores the most recent backup to the active location
+- **Restore ATAK Cache**: Restores the most recent backup to the active location (manual only)
 - **Clear ATOS Cache**: Moves `atos_history.sqlite` to a timestamped archive location

+> **Note:** The app no longer supports scheduled/automated cache operations.
+All actions are performed manually by the user.

+## ATAK Must Be Closed

+Before any ATAK cache operation (offload, delete, restore), the app will always show a warning dialog:

+> "ATAK must be closed before performing this operation.
+Please ensure ATAK is not running, then continue."

+You must confirm this warning before proceeding.
+This is to prevent data corruption or instability in ATAK.

 ## File Locations